tapanpandita/pocket/README.md

 ### Chaining Modify Methods

 All the modify methods can be chained together for creating one bulk query.
-If you don't wish to chain the methods, just pass wait=False.
+If you don't wish to chain the methods, just pass `wait=False`.

 ```python
 import pocket